2.2. C4 Model of the SimCenter Ecosystem

 The SimCenter workflow systems are aimed at facilitating the use, reuse and extension of common workflows encountered in NHE by a broad range of natural hazards engineering researchers with varying levels of software skills.
 In order to encourage this use and adoption, this chapter presents the software architecture for the SimCenter framework and R2D app using the C4 model.
 The C4 model is a graphical approach for documenting software architecture through diagrams that describe and communicate the software architecture at different levels of abstraction.
 It is a top-down approach that starts at a high level (level 1) showing how a user would interact with the software and drills down through three more levels, with level 4 containing the typical UML diagrams.
 The choice of the C4 model was made to provide NHE researchers with a diverse range of software architecture knowledge and an understanding of the software architecture behind SimCenter applications that fit their skill level.
-The four levels:
+These four levels are as follows:

-2.5.1.
+2.2.1.
 Level 1: Context Diagram

 ../../../../_images/context.png

-Fig. 2.5.1.1 System context diagram for SimCenter applications.
+Fig. 2.2.1.1 System context diagram for SimCenter applications.

-2.5.2.
+2.2.2.
 Level 2: Container Diagram

-A Level 2 diagram in Fig. 2.5.2.1 demonstrates how the SimCenter applications are broken into high-level containers (applications, databases, etc.).
+A Level 2 diagram in Fig. 2.2.2.8 demonstrates how the SimCenter applications are broken into high-level containers (applications, databases, etc.).
 Each of the SimCenter applications is broken into two components: A front-end UI and a back-end application that runs the workflow.
 The front-end is a desktop application written using the cross-platform Qt framework.
 The back-end is an application that processes the input from the front-end, which comes in the form of a JSON file, creates a workflow and runs it.
 The workflow applications, written in Python, C, or C++, utilize existing applications where possible and run on either the local desktop machine or on an HPC utilizing resources made available to NHE community through DesignSafe.

 ../../../../_images/container.png

-Fig. 2.5.2.1 System container diagram for SimCenter applications.
+Fig. 2.2.2.8 System container diagram for SimCenter applications.

-2.5.3.
+2.2.3.
 Level 3: Component Diagram

 Two level 3 diagrams are now presented which break up the two containers into the major building blocks or components in C4 terminology.
-In Fig. 2.5.3.1 the component diagram for the front-end UI is presented.
+In Fig. 2.2.3.1 the component diagram for the front-end UI is presented.
 It outlines the interaction between the user and the individual graphical elements (widgets) of the UI.
 Given the analogy of a jigsaw puzzle, the user selects which piece of the jigsaw puzzle they are working on in the component selection widget.
 The widget for the jigsaw piece will then be displayed on the desktop.
 The user for each jigsaw piece then selects which application to run for that piece, and for the chosen application, they provide the inputs.
 When the inputs are all provided, the user can select to run the simulations locally or remotely.
 For jobs that run remotely, the user can download and review previously run simulations.
 As seen the widgets may subsequently interact with web services through HTTPS requests, or with DesignSafe utilizing TAPIS Restful API through the RemoteService container.

 ../../../../_images/componentFront.png

-Fig. 2.5.3.1 Component diagram for front end UI.
+Fig. 2.2.3.1 Component diagram for front end UI.

-The component diagram for the backend application shown in Fig. 2.5.3.2, shows that the backend is made up of a number of component applications.
+The component diagram for the backend application shown in Fig. 2.2.3.2, shows that the backend is made up of a number of component applications.
 The application femUQ.py is the application that parses the input from the front end, sets up the workflow by creating a workflow_driver script and then launches the UQ engine.
 Which UQ Engine and which applications to run in the workflow, is determined from the data passed from the UI and information contained in a file, WorkflowApplication.json.
 The WorkflowApplication.json file is a file that maps the applications specified in the output from the UI with a specific application contained on the user’s local machine or at the remote HPC resource, as such it allows the researchers to modify the applications that may be run in the workflow w/o the need to recompile the application.
 Once the workflow_driver file is created, control is passed to a UQ engine, which repeatedly runs the workflow_driver to generate the results.
 In running the workflow some of the applications will invoke applications not developed to meet the API.
 For such applications, pre- and post-processors are provided.
 The figure shows the backend application running locally or remotely on an HPC at DesignSafe.

 ../../../../_images/componentBack.png

-Fig. 2.5.3.2 Component diagram for Backend Application.
+Fig. 2.2.3.2 Component diagram for Backend Application.

-2.5.4.
+2.2.4.
 Level 4: Code Diagram

 To facilitate the development of the different SimCenter applications and to encourage their reuse and extension by other NHE researchers, the SimCenter is providing the NHE community with a software framework for building such applications.
 From this framework, the SimCenter is building the applications, of which R2D app is but one, that it releases.
 These individual applications are built from the components of the framework.
 The components of the SimCenter are grouped, as shown in the figure below, into the following components: